zyedidia/micro/runtime/help/plugins.md

 * `JoinPaths(dir... string) string` combines multiple directories to a full path

+* `DirectoryName(path string)` returns all but the last element of path ,typically the path's directory

 * `GetOption(name string)`: returns the value of the requested option

 * `AddOption(name string, value interface{})`: sets the given option with the given